Abdoulrasheed/mono-client/README.md

 ### Usage

-#### Now, lets an account holder, then generate a bank account for our user and transfer funds.
+#### Now, lets create an account holder, then generate a bank account for our user and transfer funds.

 - Create an account holder on mono